Manchester United Transfer News: Victor Lindelof Rumours, Samuel Tetteh Latest

 Manchester United are reportedly yet to make a bid for Benfica defender Victor Lindelof despite speculation the Red Devils are closing in on a move.
 Meanwhile, Red Bull Salzburg striker Samuel Tetteh has revealed it's his dream to move to Old Trafford.

-MailOnline's Simon Jones confirmed £38 million plus add-ons as the price Benfica have placed upon their centre-back's signature but added there is yet to be any official offer from the his Premier League suitors.
+MailOnline's Simon Jones confirmed £38 million plus add-ons as the price Benfica have placed upon their centre-back's signature but added there is yet to be any official offer from his Premier League suitors.

 United manager Jose Mourinho's main concern is losing Ivory Coast international Eric Bailly to the 2017 Africa Cup of Nations in January, which has led the tactician to pursue a deal for a replacement in his absence.